 If a company is putting a time pressure on you to make a decision, that is when alarm bells need to be ringing.
 Anyone that tries to rush you should not be trusted.

 Being the victim of a scam has a massive effect on your life, financially and emotionally.
-Following these simple steps and improving education around scamming can stop people from becoming victims of these cybercriminals.
+Following these simple steps and improving the education around scamming can stop people becoming victims of these cyber criminals.